Robust estimation of risks from small samples: Examples

-We note that both the Student t and bootstrap methods result in a success rate of approximately 90\%, even though the desired confidence level is 95\%.
-Therefore neither method satisfies the objective stated in Eq. \eqref{eq:qIntervalRequirement}, which is expected considering the long asymmetric tail of the distribution.
-In contrast, the Bayesian interval sampling method has a much lower misprediction rate of only 1.3\%, well below the 5\% bound imposed by the 95\% credibility requirement.
-Naturally, this result is directly related to the width of the reported intervals, as shown in the final two columns.
+The results are shown in Table \ref{tab:comparison}.
+Both the Student t and bootstrap methods have success rates well below 95\%, so neither method satisfies the objective stated in \eqref{eq:qIntervalRequirement}.
+This is a direct consequence of the long tail of the distribution, the impact of which is significantly exacerbated in the extreme event distribution.
+In contrast, the Bayesian interval sampling method has much lower misprediction rates of only 1.3\% and 1.2\%, well below the 5\% bound imposed by the 95\% credibility requirement.
+The rightmost columns of Table \ref{tab:comparison} show the median values of the lower and upper interval bounds (across 10,000 experiments).
+They illustrate that the improved accuracy of BIS is a direct consequence of more conservative interval estimates.

-The difference becomes even more pronounced when the original distribution is less well-behaved.
-In a second experiment we modified the example above by explicitly adding extreme events to the distribution.
-We introduced a probability of 1\% to observe the extreme event $x=50$ (equal to the upper bound of the truncated distribution).
-The results are shown in Table \ref{tab:comparison2}.
-In this case, the success rate of the Student t and bootstrap methods (again for 95\% confidence) dropped to around 70\%, whereas the success rate of the Bayesian interval sampling method remained at 98.8\%.